crowbar/crowbar/doc/development.md

      export nodenumber=2
      export vcpus=4
      export cloudvg=system
+     export user_keyfile=~${SUDO_USER}/.ssh/id_rsa.pub
+     export adminvcpus=2
+     export want_sles12=1

      /usr/local/bin/mkcloud $@
      ```

-  1. At first you need a running mkcloud setup.
+  2. At first you need a running mkcloud setup.
 For more information about this
      read the [mkcloud](http://git.io/vYO2E) documentation.
 Please use the
-     wrapper script created above to install Crowbar.
+     wrapper script created above to install Crowbar, e.g. `sudo mkcloud6 plain`.

-  2. You need some ruby environment on you workstation in order to execute some
+  3. You need some ruby environment on you workstation in order to execute some
      rake tasks, so please install ```ruby``` and ```bundler``` first.

-  3. You need to clone all repositories from GitHub.
+  4. You need to clone all repositories from GitHub.
 There are rake tasks for
      cloning, forking and updating all required repositories.
 Make sure to get
      all the dependencies with ```bundle install``` and use ```rake -T``` to get
      an overview about the rake tasks.